-A tangram is a Chinese puzzle made by cutting a square of thin material into seven shapes that can be recombined in many different figures.
+A tangram is a classic Chinese puzzle consisting of seven pieces that can be recombined into many different shapes and figures.
+Here’s how to make one.

 WHAT YOU’LL NEED